nwg-piotr/nwg-iso/README.md

 freezes for me very often).
 If you do need to do so, remember to enable 3D acceleration and EFI.
 Also remember to choose SDDM as your display manager.
 LightDM with the greeter that uses the cage wayland compositor won't behave well.

+## Known issues

+- 2023-12-05: gtklock won't work in the Hyprland session, due to the wlr-input-inhibitor protocol missing from Hyprland 0.33.0.
+Reported [here](https://github.com/jovanlanik/gtklock/issues/78).

 ## Contact

 See my [GitHub profile](https://github.com/nwg-piotr) for contact info.